 So what does the optimal sun protection factor look like today?

-According to Dr. Noori Moti, dermatologist explains that the changes over the past decade have primarily addressed the UV-protection that is required, the need for reapplication of sunscreen, as well as the methods of protection.
+Dr. Noori Moti, dermatologist explains that the changes over the past decade have primarily addressed the UV protection that is required, the need for reapplication of sunscreen, as well as the methods of protection.

 Thankfully, as she explains, a lot of this has been for the better.
 “Different chemicals and physical filters are now available, making sunscreens more effective and less toxic.”